JakkunDev/ip-calc/README.md

 # Subnet IP Address Calculator
 ### subnet ip calculator in c++

-With this calculator you can calculate network IP address by getting one of existing subnet IP addresses.
+With this calculator you can calculate subnet IP address by getting one of existing subnet IP host addresses.

 **1. You can build it with command:**